MahApps/mahapps.com/input/docs/controls/ColorPicker.md

 - StandardColorsPalette (the primary colors)
 - RecentColors (used to store the recently selected colors)

-All build in `ColorPalettes` are internally an `ObservableCollection`, so you modify them to your needs.
+All build in `ColorPalettes` are internally an `ObservableCollection`, so you can modify them to your needs.

 # ColorEyeDropper
 The `ColorEyeDropper` lets the user select a `Color` with the mouse directly from anywhere on the screen, even outside of your `Application`.
 As this control is derived from `System.Windows.Controls.Button` you can use all functionality know from the `Button`-Control.